+Not finding the camera roll folder on your iPhone, iPad, or iPad using iOS 13+ or iPadOS?
 The camera roll in iOS 13 and iPadOS is not missing in Photos.
-It has not been removed but moved to a new location in the new Photos App.
+It has not been removed but moved to a new location in the new Photos app with some changes.
 If you can’t find the photos that you have taken yourself or saved online here’s how to locate these photos on your iPhone and iPad.